 Separate five eggs, reserving three of the yolks.
 Place five egg whites in a clean metal bowl.
 Use a stand mixer or hand mixer to beat the egg whites into stiff peaks.

-Set the timer for 5 minutes before you think the cake will be done.
+Set the timer for five minutes before you think the cake will be done.
 Insert a toothpick in the center of the cake.
 It's done when moist crumbs appear on the toothpick.
-Don't overcook the cake, which will cause dryness.